cau-se/cp-dsl-replication/README.md

 - Exit `vim` with ESC :x (depending on the number of open buffers, you might have to do this twice).
 - Merge or copy the `filetype.vim` to the `~/.vim` directory.
-This provides filetype information to ensure the correct LSP is used.
+This provides file type information to ensure the correct LSP is used.
 - Start `vim` again with a file name ending with `.oconf`, e.g., `example.oconf` This will start the LSP.
 Otherwise the LSP stays inactive.
 - You can check the status that the LS is available with `:LspStatus`.

-  In case the status is offline or exited, some error might have occured.
+  In case the status is offline or exited, some error might have occurred.
   One option is that the wrong java version is used.
 You can check this on command line with `java -version`.

   In case the status is online, you are ready to go.
-Context help is available with CTRL-Space, similarily to Eclipse.
+Context help is available with CTRL-Space, similarly to Eclipse.

 **Notes:**
-- Vim only provides editing capabilites.
+- Vim only provides editing capabilities.
 Compilation must be performed by a command-line compiler.

 ## Jupyter Setup